nigilmohra/RISCV_Workshop/Readme.md

 | :------------------------------------: |
 |  Figure 11.
 Pipelined RISC-V Micro-Architecture Implementation - Makerchip IDE Output  |

+## Data Memory and Jump Instruction Support

 ### Lab : Data Memory - Load and Store Instructions (Memory Access and Write-Back)

 The data memory has a similar implementation to the instruction memory.
-Uncomment the macro m4+dmem(@4).
-Add VALID_SIGNALS for load and store instructions to avoid data hazards.
+Uncomment the macro `m4+dmem(@4)`.
+Add `VALID_SIGNALS` for load and store instructions to avoid data hazards.

 |![image](https://github.com/user-attachments/assets/b40088d1-4d24-41de-abe1-5548a9102efc) |
 | :------------------------------------: |